 Aboriginal rock art is pretty special and there are quite a few places in Central Queensland where you can get a glimpse.

-Try Carnarvon Gorge for some stunning examples or Mount Moffatt, where you can see very vivid artefacts, including stencils of a kookaburra and the remains of burial chambers.
+In Central Queensland, try Carnarvon Gorge for some stunning examples or the Mount Moffatt section of Carnarvon National Park.
+You can see very vivid artefacts here, including stencils of a kookaburra and the remains of burial chambers.

 Another place is Cania Gorge, which has a giant foot print.